dconnenc/mtgproject/README.md

+# My p1p1

 A companion application for Magic the Gathering.

 Users can create their own lists for public evaluation in a classic P1P1 set-up.

 See draftaholics.com for comparison.

 Front end launches from MTGPROJECT folder with: npm start